linavarro/RGVFlood/docs/implementation/surveydatamodel/introduction/index.rst

 Data will be collected using FEMA Data Capture- Workflow Details.

-:Code:	Description	Field Survey Location
+:Code Description	Field Survey Location
-:ABT:	Abutment	Face/foot of abutment of bridge.
+:ABT	Abutment	Face/foot of abutment of bridge.
 :BOCEDS:	Back of Curb Edge Down Stream	Where slope meets top of culvert or top of headwall above culvert centerline on downstream end for determining outlet projection.
 :BOCEUS:	Back of Curb Edge Up Stream	Where slope meets top of culvert or top of headwall above culvert centerline on upstream end for determining inlet projection.
 :BRCL:	Bridge Centerline	Centerline of bridge in overtopping section.